developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/sntp/index.md

 ---
-title: Sntp Module
+title: SNTP Module
 ---

 <b>
-The Sntp Module is used to synchronize the device clock with a network SNTP server.
+The SNTP Module is used to synchronize the device clock with a SNTP network server.
 </b>

 ##Syntax